department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process.md

     title: What can I expect after getting a disability rating?
     description: ""
   - url: /disability-benefits/claims-process/claim-exam/
-    title: What to Expect at Your VA Claim Exam
+    title: What can I expect at my VA claim exam?
     description: ""
 ---

 A disability claim is a formal legal request for benefits.
 It’s very important to prepare carefully and to make sure you have the details right before applying.
 An [accredited representative]({{ site.url }}/disability-benefits/apply-for-benefits/help/index.html) can help you through the process.
 Below are links to some of the key terms and classifications that VA uses to process your claim.